sourceincite/sourceincite.github.io/_posts/0000-00-00-a-smorgashorde-of-vulnerabilities-a-comparative-analysis-of-discovery.md

 horde_prefs_token=<csrftoken>&actionID=update_prefs&group=searches&app=imp&searches_action=1
 ```

-<p class="cn" markdown="1">That's not going to cut it, we need something more specific and granular.
+That's not going to cut it, we need something more specific and granular.
 As it turns out, several ajax handlers in different applications register the `setPrefValue` method from the `Horde_Core_Ajax_Application_Handler_Prefs` class.
-This particular ajax handler is not exposed from the GUI.</p>
+This particular ajax handler is not exposed from the GUI.

 ```sh
 researcher@target:/var/www/horde$ grep -sir "Horde_Core_Ajax_Application_Handler_Prefs" .